MathStuff/Matrices/README.md

 C.rank #Returns the rank of the matrix

+C.rrechelon #Returns the reduced row echelon form of the matrix

 C.copy #Returns a copy of the matrix

 C.summary #Returns the string form of the object